arjanvanbekkum/arjanvanbekkum.github.io/_posts/2019-07-18-Using-Azure-DevOps-Server-to-deploy-Oracle-objects.md

 $oracleStagingFolder="$releaseStagingFolder\Oracle\"
 ```

-Let's create our method that will push all the oracle scripts to the database.
-Using SQLPlus, we have to make sure we exit after running the script, so we need to wrap our file in and add some extra lines to exit the command prompt when done or receiving an error.
+Let's create our method that will push all the Oracle scripts to the database.
+Using SQLPlus, we have to make sure we exit after running the script, so we need to wrap the file and add some extra lines to exit the command prompt when done or receiving an error.
 But we also want the script to stop if the release fails and not deploy anything that will break our tests.
 Finally, we execute the statement using SQLPlus; if there is an error it will show in the Azure DevOps pipeline with the write-error method

 ```powershell
 function Invoke-SqlPlus($file, $logon)